neil-edelman/boxes/readme.md

  - Parameter: _element_
    If null, returns false\.
 Should not be of a `set` because the integrity of that `set` will be compromised\.
  - Return:
-   The ejected element or null\.
+   Any ejected element or null\.
  - Exceptional Return: realloc, ERANGE
    There was an error with a re\-sizing\.
 Calling [&lt;E&gt;SetReserve](#user-content-fn-33c00814) before ensures that this does not happen\.
  - Order: